superx101/CALL/README.md

 ![CALL](./docs/image/introduction_1.0.0.png)

+# ⚠️Do not refer to and learn from this project⚠️

+At the start of the project, the author didn't even know JavaScript and had no idea what TypeScript was.
+So, this project is full of some wicked syntax and organization.

+If you're a beginner in LSE and want to improve your development skills by studying some existing projects,

+🚨❗🚫🙅‍♂️please don't refer to this one🙅‍♂️🚫❗🚨.

 # Introduction to plug-ins

 English | [简体中文](./docs/user/introduction.md)

 ## Introduction
-Construct Assistant for LiteLoaderBDS, abbreviated as CALL, is an auxiliary construction tool for BDS, and provides API to support other plug-in developers to expand the functions of CALL.
+Construct Assistant for LeviLamina, abbreviated as CALL, is an auxiliary construction tool for BDS, and provides API to support other plug-in developers to expand the functions of CALL.

 **Why CALL?**
 - ___Command operation___